sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

-this ‘sense of crisis’ by organising a follow-up webinar in September (Replication Crisis by Lysander James) and ‘resolve the tension’ by organising another (and larger) webinar in October (Advancing Science by Practicing Open Scientific Practice - in collaboration with Center for Open Science).
+this ‘sense of crisis’ by organising a follow-up webinar in September (Replication Crisis by Lysander James) and ‘resolve the tension’ by organising another (and larger) webinar in October (Advancing Science by Practicing Open Scientific Practices - in collaboration with Center for Open Science).

 ## Signing-up